turtle96/taskell/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 tasks.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Should execute under 5 seconds.
+5. Should execute commands under 5 seconds.

 ## Appendix D : Glossary